nolanlawson/rollup-plugin-optimize-arguments/README.md

 }
 ```

+Usage is considered "safe" when the following conditions apply:

+- It's only accessing a property of `arguments`, e.g. `arguments.length` or `arguments[i]`
+- It's not within an arrow function (which may leak `arguments` via the closure)
+- It's not calling a property of the `arguments`, e.g. `arguments.toString()` (although why would you do that? :wink:)

 ## Credits

 Thanks to Rich Harris for [rollup-plugin-inject](https://github.com/rollup/rollup-plugin-inject) and Alex Lur for [rollup-plugin-ignore](https://github.com/alexlur/rollup-plugin-ignore) which I based this codebase off of.